 You can override and implement many ContentProvider methods to offer more functionality to the content provider.
 The following methods are several examples.

+- ContentResolveResult ResolveContent(Guid).
 Supports permanent links from a GUID to a ContentReference or Uri.
 If the passed-in identifier corresponds to an identifier for a content served by the content provider, then the implementation returns the internal ("classic") link to the content and set ContentReference identifier.
-You can constuct the URI by the ConstructContentUri(contentTypeId, contentLink, contentGuid) helper method, which maps to PageLink, PageGuid and LinkUrl properties for a PageData instance.
+You can construct the URI by the ConstructContentUri(contentTypeId, contentLink, contentGuid) helper method, which maps to PageLink, PageGuid and LinkUrl properties for a PageData instance.